briandconnelly/nicheconstruct/paper/03_results.md

 # Results

-We follow the evolution of cooperation in a metapopulation consisting of populations connected by spatially-limited migration.
+Using the model described in the previous section, we perform simulations that follow the evolution of cooperation in a metapopulation consisting of populations connected by spatially-limited migration.
-Individuals in these populations can gain a limited number of adaptations that confer selective benefits.
+Individuals compete in these populations by gaining a limited number of adaptations that confer fitness benefits.
-While the allele at an individual’s cooperation locus does not directly affect the value of alleles at adaptive loci, cooperation can have indirect effects on the process of adaptation.
+While cooperation does not directly affect the selective value of these adaptations, cooperation can have indirect effects on the adaptive process.
-Specifically, because cooperation increases population density, isolated cooperators experience more mutational opportunities to gain adaptations.
+Specifically, cooperation increases population density.
+As a result, larger populations of cooperators experience more mutational opportunities to gain adaptations.
 Cooperation can hitchhike along with these adaptations, which compensate for the cost of cooperation.
-Additionally, populations alter their environment.
+During this process, populations alter their local environments, which, in turn, affects selection.
-Here, we explore how niche construction can favor the evolution of cooperation.
-Our simulation environment is defined by the parameter values listed in [Table 1](#tables).
+Here, we explore how niche construction influences the evolution of cooperation in the simulation environment defined by the parameter values listed in [Table 1](#tables).
-Unless otherwise noted, 10 replicate simulations were performed for each experiment.
-We quantify cooperator success using the area under the cooperator proportion curve.
-This measure of cooperator presence increases as cooperators rise in abundance or remain in the population longer.

 ## Niche Construction Maintains Cooperation